3. MATERIAL ACCOUNTING POLICY INFORMATION

 Goodwill is tested for impairment at least annually at the same time and when events occur or changes in circumstances indicate that the recoverable amount of the cash generating unit is less than its carrying value.
 The goodwill impairment test is performed at the level of cash-generating unit or groups of cash-generating units which represents the lowest level at which goodwill is monitored for internal management purposes.

-less cost of disposal (“FVLCD”) and its value-in-use (“VIU”).
+The recoverable amount of an asset or cash generating unit is the higher of its FVLCD and its VIU.
 The VIU of long-lived assets is calculated using projected future cash flows.
 FVLCD of a cash generating unit is computed using turnover and earnings multiples.
 If the recoverable amount of the asset or the recoverable amount of the cash generating unit to which the asset belongs is less than its carrying amount, the carrying amount is reduced to its recoverable amount.
-The reduction is treated as an impairment loss and is recognised in the statement of profit and loss.
+The reduction is treated as an impairment loss and is recognized in the statement of profit and loss.

-(x) Employee benefits
+x) Employee benefits

-a) Post-employment plans
+0 Post-employment plans

 The Company participates in various employee benefit plans.
 Pensions and other post-employment benefits are classified as either defined contribution plans or defined benefit plans.
 Under a defined contribution plan, the Company's sole obligation is to pay a fixed amount with no obligation to pay further contributions if the fund does not hold sufficient assets to pay all employee benefits.
 The related actuarial and investment risks are borne by the employee.
-The expenditure for defined contribution plans is recognised as an expense during the period when the employee provides service.
+The expenditure for defined contribution plans is recognized as an expense during the period when the employee provides service.
 Under a defined benefit plan, it is the Company's obligation to provide agreed benefits to the employees.
 The related actuarial and investment risks are borne by the Company.
-The present value of the defined benefit obligations is calculated by an
+The present value of the defined benefit obligations is calculated by an independent actuary using the projected unit credit method.

-Remeasurements of the defined benefit plans, comprising actuarial gains or losses, the effect of changes to the asset ceiling, and the return on plan assets (excluding interest) are immediately recognised in other comprehensive income, net of taxes and not reclassified to profit or loss in subsequent period.
+Remeasurements of the defined benefit plans, comprising actuarial gains or losses, the effect of changes to the asset ceiling, and the return on plan

 The Company has the following employee benefit plans: